docker-library/docs/couchbase/content.md

 Here is how to get a single node Couchbase Server cluster running on Docker containers:

 **Step - 1 :** Run Couchbase Server docker container

 `docker run -d --name db -p 8091-8097:8091-8097 -p 9123:9123 -p 11210:11210 -p 11280:11280 -p 11207:11207 -p 18091-18095:18091-18095 -p 18096:18096 -p 18097:18097 couchbase`

+Note: Couchbase Server can require a variety of ports to be exposed depending on the usage scenario.
+Please see https://docs.couchbase.com/server/current/install/install-ports.html for further information.

 **Step - 2 :** Next, visit `http://localhost:8091` on the host machine to see the Web Console to start Couchbase Server setup.

 ![Setup splash screen](https://d774lla4im6mk.cloudfront.net/setup-initial.jpg)